 Bypass MLB At Bat Blackouts on iOS

-- To use MLB At Bat on your iPhone or iPad, you’ll need to jailbreak the device first.
+- To use MLB At Bat on your iPhone or iPad, you’ll need to jailbreak the mobile device first.
 Warning: This is a complex process that can permanently render your device unusable if not done correctly.
 Jailbreaking methods depend on the iPhone or iPad model you have.
 You can find instructions for your specific device by searching for steps online.

 - Go to the Cydia store and download and install Protect My Privacy (PMP).